Delusions of mediocrity

 actually crammed full of events, good, bad, small, momentous,

-see what might or might not happen.
+as possible to see what might happen.